jrowellfx/lsseq/README.md

 Here's the process that I've followed to install `lsseq`, as well as my other python-based command-line tools (i.e., `expandseq`, `condenseseq` and `renumseq`) so that they are accessible to all users.
-This works on both macOS and Linux.
+This works on both MacOS and Linux.

 ```
     $ su -